Pat Venditte: San Francisco Giants

-Venditte signed a one-year, $585,000, contract with the San Francisco Giants on December 21, 2018.
+Venditte signed a one-year, $585,000 contract with the San Francisco Giants on December 21, 2018.
 On May 7, 2019, Venditte was placed on waivers, and on May 12, cleared waivers and reported to Sacramento of the Pacific Coast League.
 He missed almost two months of the season while his wife, Erin, recovered from a brain hemorrhage.
 He elected free agency on October 4, 2019.

 Miami Marlins

-On January 6, 2020 Venditte signed a minor league contract with the Miami Marlins, with an invitation to spring training.
+On January 6, 2020, Venditte signed a minor league contract with the Miami Marlins, with an invitation to spring training.
 Venditte elected free agency on July 14, 2020.
 He re-signed a minor league deal on August 5, 2020.
 His contract was selected by the Marlins on August 8, 2020.
 He appeared in three games for the Marlins that year and pitched 4 1/3 scoreless innings.
 Venditte was outrighted off of the 40-man roster on October 29, 2020.

 After receiving little interest from teams in spring 2021 after becoming a free agent, Venditte "took that as writing on the wall", he said, to work full time for a Peoria, Illinois, company.

 Pitching style

 When using his right arm, Venditte used to deliver over the top and could throw a slider and curveball, as well as a fastball at around 85 mph that topped out at 87 mph.
 His left-handed delivery is side-armed in which he throws a slider and a fastball that reaches the low-to-mid 80s.
 Following Venditte's 2012 surgery on his right shoulder, Gil Patterson worked with him on a right-handed sidearm delivery.
 Although the injury slowed his right arm, Venditte's delivery is now almost identical from either side having lost the big overhand curveball, and observers have mistaken him for identical twins because he warms up one hand with the starting pitchers and the other with the relievers.
-Venditte is only ambidextrous when pitching.
+Venditte is ambidextrous only when pitching.
 Despite batting left-handed, he is exclusively right-handed when performing tasks such as swinging a golf club, writing, or eating.

 Venditte generally pitches with his right arm against right-handed batters and left-handed against left-handed batters, which minimizes his opponent's advantage when strategically ordering batters in the line-up based on which side of the plate they hit from.
 Mizuno has custom-made six-fingered gloves for Venditte since the age of seven with a thumb-hole on each side, allowing him to easily switch back and forth.
-By splitting his pitches between his arms, he is able to pitch longer than traditional pitchers before becoming fatigued; In 2015, ESPN speculated that Venditte "has quite possibly thrown more baseballs than any other man his age in history because he's had twice as many arms with which to throw them".
+By splitting his pitches between his arms, he is able to pitch longer than traditional pitchers before becoming fatigued.
+In 2015, ESPN speculated that Venditte "has quite possibly thrown more baseballs than any other man his age in history because he's had twice as many arms with which to throw them".